MicrosoftDocs/fabric-docs/docs/data-science/semantic-link-validate-relationship.md

 ### List relationship violations in pandas DataFrames

-After you discover potential relationships with your pandas DataFrames by using the `find_relationships` function, you can use the `list_relationship_violations` function to validate these relationships and identify any potential issues or inconsistencies.
-The `list_relationship_violations` function helps you validate the content of your tables and ensure that they match the discovered relationships.

-By using this function, you can identify inconsistencies with the specified relationship multiplicity.
-You can address any issues before they impact your data analysis or machine learning models.
+After you discover potential relationships in your pandas DataFrames by using the `find_relationships` function, you can use the `list_relationship_violations` function to validate these relationships and identify any potential issues or inconsistencies.
+The `list_relationship_violations` function validates the content of your tables to ensure that they match the discovered relationships.
+By using this function to identify inconsistencies with the specified relationship multiplicity, you can address any issues before they impact your data analysis or machine learning models.

 The following example code shows how to find relationship violations in pandas DataFrames: